-Here are recent photos of our quartz countertops with Viatera Minuet (backsplash is polished venatino marble mosaic by Allen+Roth).
+Here are recent photos of our quartz countertops with Viatera Minuet (backsplash is polished venatino marble mosaic tile).

 LG named this quartz Minuet because of its harmonious perfection of tones, reminiscent of the marriage of notes in a minuet, and it does sing in here.

-Affiliate links follow and won’t cost you extra – yet I may earn a small commission on purchases.
+affiliate links follow and won’t cost you a penny extra yet may earn this blog a small commission.